 In July 2014, the consortium received a Notice of Termination from the Foundation.
 On 23 July 2014, the Foundation commenced arbitration proceedings against the associate by serving a Request for Arbitration with the ICC (seat in London) dated 23 July 2014.
 Since 2014, several hearings and expert meetings took place and partial awards have been issued by the tribunal.
-The most recent hearings were held in May 2021 and June 2021.
-The main evidentiary hearing is ongoing and expected to be completed by April 2022.
-The final award is not expected before Q3 2022.
+The most recent hearings were held from 7 March to 28 April 2022, and from 4 to 8 July 2022.